BenderskiyMA/chat-info/README.md

 /api/v1/roles.getUsersInRole?role=<role-name>&roomid=<room-id-string>

-User for this must have several permissions (default 'bot' or 'app' role are not enough)
+User for this must have only two permissions:
+Access Permissions Screen
+View Other User Channels

-You cat get credentials by setting permission of generate_personal_access_token for the user(his role).
+You cat get credentials by setting permission of generate_personal_access_token for the user(his role) (after getting token you can revoke this permission).
 Login with it's login-password.
 Go to Account/Personal Access token page.
 Provide name for the token and press Add button.
 Then, copy generated values of token and userId and pass them to settings in application's info page.

 ## Documentation